 Published: April 02, 2021 • Updated: December 31, 2022 • 2 min read

 Get better at programming by learning with me.
-Subscribe to Jake Worth's Newsletter for bi-weekly ideas, creations, and curated resources from across the world of programming.
+Subscribe to my newsletter for weekly ideas, creations, and curated resources from across the world of programming.
 Join me today!